imagineLife/saywhat-api/server/README.md

 ## Optimizing For Production
 The API is setup to be "bundled" for a tiny code footprint.

+## Using With Docker
+This server can be run a few different ways as a "containerized" service: one way in a more dev-friendly setup and one way in a more prod-like setup.

+### Dev
+A dev image can be built & run as a container using the `dev.Dockerfile`.
+To build this image (_with docker installed & running on your machine_)
+- cd into the server dir
+- run `docker build -t dev-server -f dev.Dockerfile .`: this will build a dev-friendly image tagged "dev-server"
+- run `docker run --rm -p 3000:3000 -v ${PWD}:/server qwer`: this will run the image as a container This image is dev friendly with these 2 details, specifically:
+- uses [`nodemon`](https://www.npmjs.com/package/nodemon), which includes "hot-reloading" for faster server development

+### Prod

 # Working With the Code
 ## Testing
 Testing the api requires a connection to a mongo database on `localhost:27017`.